Boytobeaman/learnnote.site/content/linux/docker.md

 3.Run docker-compose up and Compose starts and runs your entire app.

-docker-compose up -d
+docker compose up -d
 //If you want to run your services in the background, you can pass the -d flag (for “detached” mode)

-docker-compose ps
+docker compose ps
 //to see what is currently running

-docker-compose run
+docker compose run
 //allows you to run one-off commands for your services
 //For example, to see what environment variables are available to the web service:
 //docker-compose run web env

-docker-compose down
+docker compose down
 //Stop the application, either by running docker-compose down from within your project directory in the second terminal, or by hitting CTRL+C in the original terminal where you started the app.

-docker-compose down --volumes
+docker compose down --volumes
 //tear everything down

 重启：